Modelling unsteady flow impacts, resulting in pipe bursts and implosions

 Dr Keller has worked exclusively as a hydraulics engineer and modelling specialist since 1972.
 His main areas of expertise are steady and transient flow analyses of pipe network and irrigation syste...
 Read more

-Temporary licenses for the transient analysis program SURGE will be provided for all registrants.
-There will be case studies and hands-on exercises addressing a range of transient flow topics outlined in the Details section below.
+Temporary licenses for the transient analysis program SURGE, by KYPipe, will be provided for all registrants.

 After this training you will have a good understanding of the following: